huy/yora/README.md

 **FEATURES**

-Fault tolerant git server is used to demonstrate how to implement distributed fault tolerant service
+Fault tolerant git server is used to demonstrate how to implement distributed fault tolerant service.

 The flow